utdata/csvkit-nicar/README.md

 MORELIA MEXICAN CAFE,11
 ```

-We can make this easier to read by adding on "csvlook":
+We can make this easier to read with "csvlook":

-- hit the up arrow to get the last command, then add on "| csvlook" like this:
+- hit the up arrow to get the last command, then add on "| csvlook" to get this:

-`head stacked.csv | csvcut -c Location_Name,Location_County | csvlook`
+`$ head stacked.csv | csvcut -c Location_Name,Location_County | csvlook`

-Now it looks like this:
+Your output shoudl be:

 ``` text
 | Location_Name               | Location_County |